dykuang/dykuang.github.io/_pages/cv.md

 {% include base_path %}

-I am currently a postdoc fellow in the Data Science and Machine Learning group of UOttawa's Math & Stats department.
-I have a broad interest in mathematical modelling and data analysis.
-My current duties includes utilizing theories from geometries and mechanics for feature extraction tasks and developing registration/learning tools for making inferences from medical images.
-I am relatively new to this field and am learning new things everyday in this promising field.
+I recently became a postdoc fellow in the Oden Institutue for Computational Engineering and Sciences @ Univeristy of Texas, Austin.
+If you are interested, here is a longer version of my [CV](https://github.com/dykuang/dykuang.github.io/blob/master/Files/MyCV_ver2.0.pdf).

 Education
 ======